alexvirdee/nikon-photography/README.md

 After adding new content with contentful run this command to reflect changes on gh-pages branch

-If you are running into issues on gh-pages branch with images make sure to clean the .cache and public folder by running following command
+If you are running into issues on gh-pages branch with images make sure to clean the .cache and public folder by running following command & then deploying to github pages

 ### 'npm run clean'